MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Where can I find the format of Bulk Upload courses?

 To use the Bulk Upload course feature, you need to adhere to a specific content structure.
-Refer **[this article](../content-management/create-content/create-course-category/upload-content-to-a-course.md#option-2---bulk-upload-lessons)** to learn about the format required for Bulk Upload courses.
+Refer to **[this article](../content-management/create-content/create-course-category/upload-content-to-a-course.md#option-2---bulk-upload-lessons)** to learn about the format required for Bulk Upload courses.

 ### What is the maximum video size that one can upload?